-- Do not give your Plan identification (ID) number over the telephone or to people you do not know, except for your health care provider, authorized health benefits plan or OPM representative. - Let only the appropriate medical professionals review your medical record or recommend services. - Avoid using health care providers who say that an item or service is not usually covered, but they know how to bill us to get it paid. - Carefully review explanations of benefits (EOBs) statements that you receive from us. - Please review your claims history periodically for accuracy to ensure services are not being billed to your accounts that were never rendered. - Do not ask your doctor to make false entries on certificates, bills or records in order to get us to pay for an item or service.
+- Do not give your Plan identification (ID) number over the telephone or to people you do not know, except for your health care provider, authorized health benefits plan or OPM representative. - Let only the appropriate medical professionals review your medical record or recommend services. - Avoid using health care providers who say that an item or service is not usually covered, but they know how to bill us to get it paid. - Carefully review explanations of benefits (EOBs) statements that you receive from us. - Periodically review your claims history for accuracy to ensure we have not been billed for services you did not receive. - Do not ask your doctor to make false entries on certificates, bills or records in order to get us to pay for an item or service.